Caleb-Briggs1/processing-sketches/Test.md

 ```

-The leap motion can also recgonize things such as handYaw, handPitch.
+The leap motion can also recgonize things such as handYaw and handPitch.
 This example shows how to use handgrab to change the background color.
 ```javascript
 // Tutorial on "handGrab"